spywhere/JavatarDoc/getting_started.rst

 -----------

-After we set a source folder, it is time to recreate that package again (do not forget to remove an old one too!) but since we are going to create a class later, we will try a faster command that let's us create both package and class at the same time.
+After we set a source folder, it is time to recreate that package again (do not forget to remove an old one too!) but since we are going to create a class later, we will try a faster command that lets us create both package and class at the same time.

 Press :kbd:`Key+Shift+K` twice and select *Create... > Class* and it will wait for us to enter a class name.

 Enter ``javatar.simple.demo.Main`` and hit :kbd:`Enter` or :kbd:`Return` to create it.

 And bam!
-A class is create inside a proper package path.
+A class is created inside a proper package path.
 Isn't that great?

 .. image:: images/gettingstarted/sidebar_correct.png

 So, Create Package command is useless?
 Well, not so much.
-Sometimes you might need to create a package before create a class to organize packages, and later you will filled it up with a bunch of classes.
-And that is time when Create Package comes in.
+Sometimes you might need to creates a package before create a class to organize packages, and later you will fill it up with a bunch of classes.
+And that is the time when Create Package comes in.

 Package Path
 ------------

-Right now, if you look at your status bar at the bottom of the window, you will notice that there is package path showing.
+Right now, if you look at your status bar at the bottom of the window, you will notice that there is a package path showing.
-This will changed when you switch to another tabs that is Java file, indicated which package current file is in.
+This will change when you switch to another tab that is Java file, indicated which package current file is in.

 .. image:: images/gettingstarted/status_package_path.png

 Coding Time!
 ------------

-It is fun time!
-Let's code a simple application that take our name and display "Hello, <Name>!"
+It is a fun time!
+Let's code a simple application that takes our name and display "Hello, <Name>!"

 .. code-block:: java